-Prior to becoming a consultant in 2006 she held a number of senior marketing roles in large scale venues, and holds a Music degree from Cambridge University and a 1st class MBA from Durham University.Read Katy's articles and blog posts
+Prior to becoming a consultant in 2006, she held a number of senior marketing roles in large scale cultural organisations, holds a Music degree from Cambridge University and a 1st class MBA from Durham University.Read Katy's articles and blog posts

 Kate Sanderson was Director of Communications for West Yorkshire Playhouse for 10 years until 2006 and joined Indigo in January 2009.
 Specialising in marketing and audience development, Kate is also an accredited coach and highly experienced trainer, working regularly with the Arts Marketing Association and UK Theatre (TMA).
 She was Course Director for Theatre UK’s flagship residential ‘Druidstone’ marketing course until 2013, has worked closely with the AMA to develop and deliver their programme of Retreats and regularly speaks at conferences across the UK and internationally, including 2 lecture tours of Japan and delivering a workshop programme for the British Council in Tbilisi, Georgia.